 Go online and take a free test to determine your doshas.
 Once you have your results, read the suggestions about foods you should eat or avoid.
 Think about what the results tell you.
 Does that sound true?
 When it is suggested that you avoid certain foods, are those foods that you already avoid or that cause pain when you eat them?

 To select the yoga poses that best suit you, I suggest the book Yoga Toolbox for Teachers and Students by Joseph and Lilian Le Page.
 It’s a three-ring binder that contains pictures and descriptions for many basic yoga poses.
 Each picture shows the activated chakras and the doshas that benefit most from this pose.
-Here is a link to buy it form Amazon.
-If you order this book through this link, I earn a small commission.

 Are you currently practicing Ayruveda?
 What specific things do you do to keep yourself balanced?
 Let us know in the comments below.